abhishekarya1/Hash-Define-myNotes/content/system-design/book.md

 [Illustration Video](https://youtu.be/uNxl3BFcKSA)

 ### Vector Clock
-We keep a Vector Clock `D([Si, Vi])` for each data item in the database and by comparing it we can identify if there is a conflict, where `Si` is the server writing data item `D` and changing its version to `Vi`.
+We keep a Vector Clock `D([Si, Vi])` for each data item in the database and by comparing it we can identify if there is a conflict, where `Si` is the server writing data item `D` and updating its version `Vi`.

 ```txt
 Vector Clock = D([Si, Vi])